call900913/rchristy-udacity-sqlproject/README.md

 ### Checking for Python 3 installation

-To find out whether you have Python 3 installed on your machine, on a mac, open your Terminal application and type: python3 --version
+To find out whether you have Python 3 installed on your machine:
+On a mac, open your Terminal application and type `python3 --version`.

-If it does not reply with something of the form
+If it does not reply with something of the form `Python 3.x.y`, visit https://www.python.org/downloads/ for further instructions.
-Python 3.x.y
-visit ttps://www.python.org/downloads/ for further instructions.

 ### Checking psycopg2 module